“Charisma is not so much getting people to like you as getting people to like themselves when you’re around.” – Robert Brault

 In Urban Dictionary, charisma is defined as “having an undescribed magnetism that consistently draws people closer; usually it cannot be pinpointed or described.”

-What the cultivation of personal charisma absolutely does need is a healthy relationship with ourselves.
+What personal charisma absolutely does need is for us to maintain a healthy relationship with ourselves.
 We must strive to build an unshakable belief in our intrinsic worth and what we stand for.
-Have you ever been impressed by a wimpy, indecisive and wishy-washy person?
-Probably not.

-Now, there is one big caveat when it comes using charm to influence others, and that is it can be misused by disingenuous individuals with bad and evil intentions.
+Unfortunately charm can also be used to influence others by individuals with bad and evil intentions.
 Hitler had a strong and formidable presence that allowed him to convince the Nazis to commit unthinkable atrocities to thousands of innocent civilians.
 By definition, one could call him charismatic, but he channeled it for a dark purpose.

 Besides sociopathic killers, charisma can be misused by less harmful individuals, such as sneaky sales people, tricksters and people-pleasing socialites.
-Having an awareness about the common ingratiating techniques used to convince others will help you spot anyone with shady intentions from a mile away.
+Being aware about the common ingratiating techniques that they use will help you to pick up on their shady intentions from a mile away.

-- They always show up as the best version of themselves: Charismatic people have a high degree of self-awareness and are adept at managing themselves.
+1. They always show up as the best version of themselves: Charismatic people have a high self-awareness and are adept at managing themselves.
 Because of their strong self-belief, they appear poised and confident to others, without any trace of arrogance.
 They are humble and do not feel the need to self-promote and dominate conversations to feed their ego.
-Now this doesn’t mean that they don’t have problems but that they deal with their issues behind closed doors with the people that they trust.
+They deal with their issues behind closed doors with the people that they trust.
 In other words, they don’t air their dirty laundry in public.
 They show just enough vulnerability (such as sharing a humorous anecdote where they may have slipped up) to make them more likeable.

-- They shine the spotlight on others: The ability to make others feel special is probably the most defining trait of charismatic individuals.
+2. They shine the spotlight on others: The ability to make others feel special is probably the most defining trait of charismatic individuals.
 They are genuinely interested in everyone that they meet, and they demonstrate this by asking a lot of questions.
 They are empathetic and always try to find something that they share in common with the people that they speak with.
-They stay focused and present with their conversation partner and avoid distractions such as looking away or checking their phone.
+They stay focused on their conversation partner and avoid distractions such as looking away or checking their phone.
 Everything about their demeanor makes others feel like they matter and that they’re special.

-- They are humorous and optimistic: Charismatic individuals are cheerful and have a buoyant disposition.
+3. They are humorous and optimistic: Charismatic individuals are cheerful and have a buoyant disposition.
 They take on a light-hearted approach towards life and they make an effort to find humor in every situation.
 This doesn’t mean that they’re all stand-up comedians but that they’re willing to unleash their inner kid to come out and play once in awhile so that life doesn’t get too serious.
 All these good vibes makes them fun and pleasant people to be around.
-After all, no one likes a Debbie Downer!

-- They display open body language: It’s been proven that a dominant part of our communication is non-verbal and that people do pay attention to your body language, especially on a subconscious level, when interacting with you.
-Charismatic individuals have an open and non-threatening body language that is inviting to others.
+5. They display open body language: It’s been proven that a dominant part of our communication is non-verbal and that people pay close attention to your body language, especially on a subconscious level, when interacting with you.
+Charismatic individuals have an open and non-threatening body language that’s inviting to others.
 They smile a lot and maintain good eye contact when speaking with others.
 They also appropriately use the power of light touch to enhance their connection with others.
-It’s been proven that a simple (non-sexual) touch can increase compliance, helping behavior and signifying power.

 Ultimately, charisma comes down to your ability to express compassion and kindness towards others.
-Deep down inside you, there’s a benevolent and generous aspect of your personality that is the key to creating genuine and lasting connections with anyone that you meet along your journey.
+If you tap into the naturally benevolent and generous aspect of your persona, you’ll be able to forge genuine and lasting connections with anyone that you encounter on your journey.